Before you can use T9-1-1:

 - Keep monitoring the cell phone display to ensure that the call is still connected.

-Please be patient, as emergency text communication takes longer to initiate, especially during peak emergency situations.
+Please be patient, especially during peak emergency situations.
 The 9-1-1 call taker will be making their best effort to quickly send the initial text message.

-- If no response is received within a few minutes, then you may seek an alternate way to get assistance, such as asking someone else to dial 9-1-1 on your behalf.
+- If no response is received within a few minutes, then you may seek an alternate way to get emergency assistance.

 You will know that the T9-1-1 session has been concluded when you receive an “End of 9-1-1 Call” message.
 If no “End of 9-1-1 Call” or further response is received, you can send a text message, asking if the 9-1-1 conversation has ended.
 If you receive an error message, the T9-1-1 session has ended.